NanChen5353/PY4E_Cousera/README.md

 # PY4E_Cousera

+This repository contains my answers to the homework assignments of the Python for everybody specialization course provided at the University of Michigan through Cousera and freely available online.

-Offered by University of Michigan through Cousera Learn to Program and Analyze Data with Python.
+Learn to Program and Analyze Data with Python.
 Develop programs to gather, clean, analyze, and visualize data.